Citrus Strike of 1936: Grower response

-Orange County Sheriff Logan Jackson deputized orchard guards, equipping them with weapons, and the authority to make arrests.
-By the end of the strike over 250 arrests were made.
-Outside of arrests the authorities turned to federal immigration authorities, tear gas, and physical attacks citrus farmers and their supporters.
+Orange County Sheriff Logan Jackson deputized orchard guards, equipping them with weapons and the authority to make arrests.
+By the end of the strike, over 250 arrests were made.
+Outside of arrests, the authorities turned to federal immigration authorities, tear gas, and physical attacks on citrus farmers and their supporters.
 At the height of the labor strikes, Sheriff Jackson formally issued a "shoot to kill" order claiming this was a battle between the entire county and communist citrus pickers.

 Associated Farmers organized groups of vigilantes to attack those striking, who used physical violence while law enforcement simply observed.

+Consulate involvement

+During the strike, the Mexican consulate intervened heavily in labor organizing but rather than simply supporting the workers, the consulated shaped union polices along "conservative and nationalistic line".

+In mid-July, the Mexican Consulate pushed the radical leaders aside and brought in a special negotiator from the Mexican government, Adolfo de la Huerta, to take control of the settlement process.
+When radical leader William Velarde urged workers to reject what he viewed as a “sell-out” agreement, the Sheriff issued a warrant for his arrest, forcing him into hiding and clearing the way for the consulate to finalize a deal and bring the strike to an end.